Monday 1 June 2020

 (Translation: “I actually found this song many years ago in Th.
 Kallinikos' book and I liked it… I started working on it in 1970, and, gradually adapting it, I gave it the form it has on the album…”)

-It seems Rahul Dev Burman was within his rights in recording an Indian cover of the Greek Cypriot song “Ta Rialia” without permission, and was probably not breaking any copyright laws since the song is credited as traditional by both Michalis Violaris and Demis Roussos.
-However, the fact that the music of “Mehbooba Mehbooba” is credited solely to Burman as if it were an original composition is, at the very least, somewhat unethical.[4]
+It seems then that Rahul Dev Burman was within his rights in recording an Indian cover of the Greek Cypriot song “Ta Rialia” without permission, and was probably not breaking any copyright laws since the song is credited as traditional by both Michalis Violaris and Demis Roussos.
+However, the fact that the music of “Mehbooba Mehbooba” is attributed solely to Burman as if it were his own original composition is, to put it mildly, rather unethical.[4]

-One last point: in my opinion Michalis Violaris was being modest in describing the song as a folk song adapted by himself.
+In my opinion, Michalis Violaris was too modest in describing Ta Rialiaas a folk song adapted by himself.
 I think it is more accurate to think of it as a new creation by Violaris which builds on received folk materials, i.e., a new song created by Violaris in the folk idiom.
+He should have claimed it as his own composition.